Kaniwani/KanaWana/README.md

 // ES modules
 import kw from 'kanawana';
-// or single methods
+// with destructuring
-import { toKana } from 'kanawana';
+import { toKana, isRomaji } from 'kanawana';
 // or directly reference single methods for smaller builds: import isKanji from 'kanawana/isKanji';